 Ham that has been smoked and cured by drying.
 The most famous kind comes from the Užice region.

 Cabbage rolls stuffed either with minced meat or rice, the letter suitable for those who avoid taking meat or are observing fast days.
-In the winter it is made or sauerkraut, while in the summer wine leaves or any similar edible green leaves may be used, served with yogurt (the best being made of sheep milk).
+In the winter it is made of sauerkraut.
+In summers it is made of wine leaves or any similar edible green leaves may be used.
+Usually, it is being served with yogurt (the best is made of sheep milk).

 6) LESKOVAČKI VOZ